Corporate governance

 Governance index: Corporate governance | Remuneration guidelines | Code of conduct | Policies | Articles of association | Dividends | Social responsibility | Registrar & auditor

-Adopted by the Board of Directors on the 29 August 2006 and updated with effect
+Adopted by the Board of Directors on the 29 August 2006 and updated with effect from 25 April 2025.

 Read in PDF: Download